craftybones/loud-and-proud/docs/why_objects.md

 100
 ```

 This also works magically!
 How?
-The answer lies with bind.
-Bind ties the function `areaOfSquare` to the object `tile`.
-Bind then returns a new function, which in this case is assigned to `areaOfTile`.
+The answer lies with bind. `bind` ties the function `areaOfSquare` to the object `tile`. `bind` then returns a new function, which in this case is assigned to `areaOfTile`.
 When `areaOfTile` is called, `this` refers to `tile` as it has been bound.

 So, `bind` simply binds a function to a given object and when the function is called, all references to `this` in that function, will now point to the object.